 Honestly, we all have days like this, and sometimes they simply cannot be avoided.
-But, if every day is like this, then we have a problem because nothing ever gets accomplished but putting out fires.
-So, we have to find a new system, a new way of doing what we are doing so it actually works.
-Here are a few ideas to get you started, and if I know my readers, there will be tons of useful advice in the comments section as well!
+But, if every day is like this, we have a problem because nothing ever gets accomplished but putting out fires.

 Independent Older Children

-This is something we recently started with our 18 year old.
-He only has two subjects he is finishing up before starting college in the Fall, so his day is not filled with school.
-He is more than willing to help out with the schooling and taking care of crazy toddlers, but I also want to respect his personal schedule.
-This is what the Morning Meeting accomplishes!
-Every morning, we go over what we both hope to accomplish during the day, what we both need help with, and then come to a logical schedule that fits it all in within reason.
+He was more than willing to help out with the schooling and taking care of crazy toddlers, but I also wanted to respect his personal schedule.
+So, every morning, we would go over what we both hoped to accomplish during the day, what we both needed help with, and then come to a logical plan for the day.

 NOTE: Why not put your daily schedule on a dry erase board during your Morning Meeting?!
 Read about my dry erase board schedule, and check out these options from Amazon:

 Teaching Older Kids to Help Younger Siblings (without being bossy)

 When everyone needs you, it’s best to keep everyone in the same vicinity so you aren’t running all over the house!
 My younger crowd sits at the dining room table so I can stand and move from child to child, helping them with math, phonics, handwriting, etc. The only time I change this is when I have a child who needs to read aloud, then we move to the couch.